bump-sh/docs/README.md

 ## License

-This repository has two main content:
+This repository has two main parts:

 - The codebase making the website display correctly in your browser, which is built on top of the Bridgetown framework. **Those files are